FlavScents AInsights Entry for (+)-Nerolidol (CAS: 142-50-7)

 8. Practical Insights for Formulators

-(+)-Nerolidol is valued for its ability to enhance the complexity of both flavors and fragrances.
-It synergizes well with other terpenes and floral compounds, providing a natural and sophisticated aroma profile.
-Formulators should be cautious of its potential to dominate if used excessively, particularly in delicate compositions.
-It is often underutilized in formulations where a subtle woody note could enhance the overall profile.
+Nerolidol is valued for its ability to impart a natural, floral-woody character to both flavors and fragrances.
+It synergizes well with other terpenes and floral compounds, enhancing overall complexity.
+Formulators should be cautious of its oxidation potential, which can alter its sensory profile.
+It is often under-utilized in formulations where its subtlety could provide a competitive edge.

 Citation hooks: FlavScents; industry practice